Kate Kim

 What are your thoughts on Koreatown?

-Honestly, I grew up there.
-I did not [really] grow up there, but my family often goes there.
-I'm very used to going there, so I don't remember the first time I went.
-It's just been a place I've been to often.
+I grew up there.
+I did not literally grow up there, but my family often goes there.
+I don’t remember the first time I went.
 I feel really comfortable there.
-I can go places where I can speak Korean to other people if I need help or assistance.
-For example, if I go to a market and can't find something and see a Korean worker, I can talk to them and ask questions.
+I can go places where I can speak Korean with others if I need assistance.
+For example, if I go to a market and can’t find something and see a Korean worker, I can talk to them and ask questions.
 [Korean] is my second language.
 My parents speak Korean.
-So I just speak back to them.

-I go maybe four times a week.
+I go to K-Town maybe four times a week.
 I go shopping at the market or out to eat.
-It's a place where I can be comfortable with my culture and [where] people understand me.
+It’s a place where I can be comfortable with my culture and where people understand me.
 I can also eat Korean food.
-It's very different from Studio City.
+It’s very different from Studio City.
 There are different kinds of people there.
-I can also be like, “Oh, let's get this!” and it’s not found at the American supermarkets — that’s very different.
+I can also be like, “Oh, let’s get this!” and it’s not found at the American supermarkets.

-Honestly, I don't think I would live in Koreatown.
-I think [I’ll] just stay around the Studio City area.
-Yeah, maybe when I’m 20 or 30 — I think I will still stay here.
-I mean, depending on where my college is, but I feel most comfortable here.
+Honestly, I don’t think I would ever live in Koreatown.
+I’ll just stay around the Studio City area.
+Yeah, maybe in my 20s or 30s, I will still be there.
+I mean, depending on where my college is, but I feel most comfortable there.

 What’s your favorite kind of Korean food?

 There’s a lot!
 Honestly, I love Korean barbecue.
 It’s so good!
-There's this place called BCD Tofu House, and it's really good.
+There’s this place called BCD Tofu House.
 I like going there at least once a month with my family.

 Where is your favorite place in Koreatown?

 Let me think about that one for a second!
 Okay, there is this place called Madang Mall, and I like going to the Daiso there.
-There's a lot of cute stuff!
-[The last thing I got there] was a Hello Kitty pouch.
-It was really cute.
+There’s a lot of cute stuff!
+[The last thing I bought there] was a Hello Kitty pouch.
+It’s so cute.
 I use it for my extra pens.

 Do you hang out with your friends in Koreatown?
 Do they go to Koreatown at all?